jcjc2019/HowLingua/README.md

 - 0.1 (June 15, 2019)

 ## Features
 - Users are able to hear how foreign words sound.
-Made possible through [Speech synthesis](https://en.wikipedia.org/wiki/Speech_synthesis) technology.
+Made possible through [speech synthesis](https://en.wikipedia.org/wiki/Speech_synthesis) technology.
 - Users are able to talk to the computer and learn to improve the pronunciation through practices.
-Made possible through [Speech recognition](https://en.wikipedia.org/wiki/Speech_recognition) technology.
+Made possible through [speech recognition](https://en.wikipedia.org/wiki/Speech_recognition) technology.
 - To maximize learning effect, a user cannot continue to learn next new word until s/he gets the pronunciation of the current word recognized by the computer.
 - Users are able to learn a single topic in different languages, without switching to a different interface.
 - Unlogged users can learn how to say words and phrases in the first topic unit “greetings” in both Mandarin and Japanese.